Area of Outstanding Natural Beauty

 The Arnside and Silverdale Area of Outstanding Natural Beauty (AONB) straddles the Cumbria-Lancashire border.
 It is best known for its low limestone hills, including Arnside Knott, its ancient woods and salt marshes.
-Lying at the heart of the AONB is the Gait Barrows National Nature Reserve, where visitors will find limestone pavement and rare species such as the lady’s-slipper orchid, high brown fritillary butterflies and bitterns.
+Lying at the heart of the AONB is the Gait Barrows National Nature Reserve, known for its distinctive limestone pavement.
+Visitors to the reserve can discover rare species such as the lady’s-slipper orchid, high brown fritillary butterflies, and bitterns.

 The AONB, one of the smallest in the country, is criss-crossed by public rights of way and waymarked trails.
 For cyclists, the 81-mile Bay Cycle Way offers a scenic journey, skirting the coastal edge of the AONB.
 The route stretches from Walney Island, near Barrow-in-Furness, to Glasson Dock, located south of Lancaster.
 Breathtaking views of sea, sand, mountains, and sky are for the taking.
 Ideal for leisurely cyclists, the route passes through diverse landscapes.
 These include coastal stretches, rural villages, and market towns, offering numerous stops and cultural exploration options.
 The route is mostly flat with a few hilly sections, making it possible to complete comfortably in three days.
 Electric bike hire is available for those seeking an easier journey.
 This unique trail is perfect for experiencing the natural beauty and heritage of Morecambe Bay.